-Beginning with Trash’s software as the cornerstone, we provided technical direction on a high-bandwidth humans-and-machines video pipeline, beginning at a user-centric check-in and stage management GUI, proceeding through an almost constantly-rolling live stage, onward to capture, ML edit, human edit pass, QA, transcode, and handoff.
+Beginning with Trash’s software as the cornerstone, Hard Work Party provided technical direction on a high-bandwidth humans-and-machines video pipeline, beginning at a user-centric check-in and stage management GUI, proceeding through an almost constantly-rolling live stage, onward to capture, ML edit, human edit pass, QA, transcode, and handoff.

 The system was seamless and invisible, the videos were viewed by millions, and the event was nominated for a Webby and covered in WWD, Vogue, and probably a billion Chinese-language publications.

 Experience, Software, Systems - Design & Implementation: AV&C

 Technical Direction: Noah Norman / Hard Work Party

 Machine Learning Edit Systems: TRASH

 Nominated: Webbys 2018